 7. $100 non-refundable application fee.
 The fee must be paid in U.S. currency or check, international money order, credit card, or an international checkin U.S. funds drawn on a bank in the United States.
 The application fee is waived for those attending open houses, making scheduled private visits, or meeting with IWP personnel at graduate school fairs.

 8. Admissions interview.
-Upon receipt of your online application, the IWP Admissions Committee will work with you to schedule a time for your admissions interview.
+Upon receipt of the online application, the IWP Admissions Committee will work with top applicants to schedule a time for an admissions interview.

 The Application for Admission and supporting documents must be in English and received no later than the posted deadlines.
 As a general rule, incomplete applications will not be processed (rare exceptions may be made depending on which element of the application is missing).
 Late applications may be processed according to the ability of the Admissions Committee.